Skip to content

 AMA-M2Highly specific for Primary Biliary Cholangitis (PBC), an autoimmune disease of the liver.

 DFS70A unique marker.
-If tested positive in isolation (without other markers), it strongly suggests the absence of severe systemic autoimmune disease, providing reassurance.
+If tested positive in isolation, without other disease-specific markers, it can reduce the likelihood of severe systemic autoimmune rheumatic disease.

 Ribosomal P-Protein, Histones, PCNAFurther specific markers for SLE variants (e.g., Histones are linked to Drug-Induced Lupus, Ribosomal P to neuropsychiatric lupus).